buerki/SubString/README.md

 		substring.sh -vf 2-grams.cut.9 3-grams.cut.9 4-grams.cut.9 5-grams.cut.9 6-grams.cut.9 7-grams.cut.9

 substring.sh takes longer to process the lists this time because the amount of data is larger (lists are based on about 120,000 words of text).
 The output (the .substrd file) is again in the current directory.
 The output list will not contain any 7-grams because there are none above the chosen cutoff of 9 (the list 7-grams.cut.9 is in fact empty) and there is only one 6-gram above the cutoff.
-The list produced should be identical to `2.lst-6.lst.substrd-GOLD1` found in the directory example2.[^1]
+The list produced should be identical to `2.lst-6.lst.substrd-GOLD1` found in the directory example2.[^3]
-[^1]: Depending on the settings of locale on each machine, the sort order of n-grams might differ, but the same n-grams will be listed with the same frequencies.
+[^3]: Depending on the settings of locale on each machine, the sort order of n-grams are likely to differ, but the same n-grams will be listed with the same frequencies.
+To get the same re-order the GOLD1 list in the locale of your machine: `sort -nrk 2 NAME_OF_LIST > NAME_OF_LIST.sorted`
 The consolidation will have produced some n-grams with frequencies below 10.
 To make sure the list only contains n-grams with a frequency of at least 10, cutoff.sh can be used to remove any n-grams below this frequency.
 An even better way to deal with n-grams below cutoff is to use the programme length-adjust.sh (see below).

-As mentioned earlier, frequency consolidation can be performed more accurately if the script has access to the unfiltered (or less severely filtered) n-gram lists as well as the filtered lists given as input.
+As mentioned earlier, frequency consolidation can be performed more accurately if the script has access to the unfiltered (or less severely filtered) n-gram lists in addition to the filtered lists given as input.
 Unfiltered lists (or less severely filtered lists) are supplied using the -u option (u stands for 'unfiltered').
 Each unfiltered list to be considered needs to be passed separately and the -u option will only accept lists of 4-grams and longer n-grams.
 Using the example data in example2, the unfiltered lists are passed like this:

 	substring.sh -vf -u 4-grams -u 5-grams -u 6-grams -u 7-grams 2-grams.cut.9 3-grams.cut.9 4-grams.cut.9 5-grams.cut.9 6-grams.cut.9 7-grams.cut.9

-The list produced should be identical to `2.lst-7.lst.substrd-GOLD2` found in the directory 'example2'.
+The list produced should be identical to `2.lst-7.lst.substrd-GOLD2` found in the directory 'example2' (except possibly the list being in a different order, see footnote 2).
 This list will be slightly different from the previous one.
 It now contains a few 7-grams (as shown in the file name which is now 2.lst-7.lst.substrd) because some 7-grams were taken from the unfiltered lists and integrated into the results.
 Again, to make sure we only have n-grams with a frequency of at least 10, cutoff.sh can be used to remove n-grams.
 When unfiltered (or less severely filtered) lists are supplied, they should be passed so that there is an unfiltered list for each of the filtered input lists from 4-gram lists up: if we supply an unfiltered 4-gram list, we should also supply an unfiltered 5-gram list, 6-gram list, etc. up to the maximum length of filtered n-gram lists supplied to the script.
 It is recommended that the unfiltered lists supplied are minimally filtered to exclude n-grams with frequency 1.
 When processing very large amounts of data, it will be more convenient to limit unfiltered lists to n-grams of a minimum frequency of 3 or even more.
 This can be achieved using the cutoff.sh script to filter unfiltered lists prior to consolidation.

 In the data of example2, the inclusion of unfiltered lists did not alter the result by much.
 In some cases, especially when processing large amounts of data that were heavily filtered, the provision of additional unfiltered lists can improve the accuracy of the consolidation more notably.
 However, even with the use of additional unfiltered lists, it is sometimes unavoidable that the frequency consolidation of some n-grams is inaccurate, resulting in them receiving negative frequencies.
 This is caused by an insufficient resolution of overlapping n-grams and cannot be automatically resolved.
 In such cases the n-grams concerned are not listed in the output file but instead are written to a special output file named `neg_freq.lst` which is also placed in the current working directory.